 Nissan e-NV200 Combi MPV review

-“The e-NV200 Combi is currently the only zero-emissions MPV, with very low running costs and some clever features, but it’s also rather van-like to drive”
+“The e-NV200 Combi is a only zero-emissions MPV, with very low running costs and some clever features, but it’s also rather van-like to drive”

 - Available with five or seven seats